 - 23.1: The City and the Union recognize that employee substance and alcohol abuse may have adverse impacts on City government, department operations, the image of City employees, and the general health, welfare, and safety of the employees and the general public at large.
 Therefore, the City and its employees will best be served by maintaining a Drug Free Workplace where the City has the right to require employees to submit to toxicology and alcohol testing designed to detect the presence of any controlled substance, narcotic drug, or alcohol.
-Employees shall be subject to testing at the following times: Pre-Employment, Random, Post-On-the-Job Accident/Injury, Reasonable Suspicion, and Return-To-Duty & Follow-Up. - 23.2: Illegally using, possessing, soliciting, buying, selling, or being under the influence of alcohol, drugs, or abusive use of controlled substances while at work is prohibited.
+Employees shall be subject to testing at the following times: Pre-Employment, Random, Post-On-the-Job Accident/Injury, Reasonable Suspicion, and Return-To-Duty & Follow-Up. - Illegally using, possessing, soliciting, buying, selling, or being under the influence of alcohol, drugs, or abusive use of controlled substances while at work is prohibited.
 Employees are further prohibited from consuming illegal drugs or abusively using controlled substances on or off duty, or from consuming alcohol on duty.
 Illegal use includes use of any illegal drug, misuse of legally prescribed drugs, and use of illegally obtained prescription drugs.
 This section shall not be construed to prohibit "social drinking" on the employee's own time, provided that such "social drinking" does not adversely affect the performance of an employee's job functions, the employee's own safety, or the safety of others.
-The Director of Human Resources or designee shall serve in the capacity of Drug Free Work Place (DFWP) Coordinator. - A. Any applicants or employees found with the presence of alcohol, any illegal drugs, or controlled substances in their systems; in possession of, transporting, manufacturing, using, selling, trading, or offering for sale illegal drugs, controlled substances or alcohol during working hours; or on City premises, in City equipment, either owned or operated under City authority, or convicted of a drug related offense committed anywhere at any time after the effective date of this Agreement, are subject to disciplinary action up to and including discharge. - B. No employee may report to work after having used alcohol or any controlled substance within a time frame that results in the presence of alcohol or a controlled substance still being in their body at levels in excess of limits set by State Law for a Drug-Free Workplace.

-Employees that are taking prescribed controlled substances must advise the DFWP Coordinator in writing and review the side effects of the drug with the DFWP Coordinator no later than the start of the first workshift following commencement of taking the prescribed controlled substance.
-To avoid unnecessary delays in employees reporting to work, initial notification may be made orally to the DFWP Coordinator, or in his/her absence, to the Chief of Police or a designated Administrative Officer, provided the documentation is submitted to the DFWP Coordinator as soon as administratively possible.
-At the

-City's request, the employee may be required to provide a signed document from the prescribing physician advising of the possible side effects or lack thereof.
-All requirements of this section also apply to subsequent dosage changes.
+The Director of Human Resources or designee shall serve in the capacity of Drug Free Work Place (DFWP) Coordinator. - A. Any applicants or employees found with the presence of alcohol, any illegal drugs, or controlled substances in their systems; in possession of, transporting, manufacturing, using, selling, trading, or offering for sale illegal drugs, controlled substances or alcohol during working hours; or on City premises, in City equipment, either owned or operated under City authority, or convicted of a drug related offense committed anywhere at any time after the effective date of this Agreement, are subject to disciplinary action up to and including discharge. - B. No employee may report to work after having used alcohol or any controlled substance within a time frame that results in the presence of alcohol or a controlled substance still being in their body at levels in excess of limits set by State Law for a Drug-Free Workplace. - C. Employees who are taking prescribed\ controlled substances must advise the DFWP Coordinator in writing and review the side effects of the drug with the DFWP Coordinator no later than the start of the first workshift following commencement of taking the prescribed controlled substance.
+To avoid unnecessary delays in employees reporting to work, initial notification may be made orally to the DFWP Coordinator, or in the DFWP Coordinator's absence, to the Chief of Police or a designated Administrative Officer, provided the documentation is submitted to the DFWP Coordinator as soon as administratively possible.
+At the City's request, the employee may be required to provide a signed document from the prescribing physician advising of the possible side effects or lack thereof.
+All requirements of this section also apply to subsequent dosage changes. \As of 2022, despite evolving state and/or local legislation, marijuana remains a Schedule 1 drug according to U.S. federal law.
+Therefore, using, soliciting, possessing, purchasing, selling, or being under the influence of marijuana continues to violate this Drug Free Workplace Policy, regardless of possession of a Medical Marijuana Use Registry Card.